 FF&P’s PRISM Awards Contest for Published Authors is open to all authors of traditional and self-published Paranormal Romance in Novel and Novella format which meets the following criteria:

-- First Publication Date AND Copyright Date must fall in 2016 for both electronic and print formats.
-Ebooks must have been available for download in 2016.
+- An Original Publication Date of 2016 (*) for both electronic and print formats.

 - Entries need not be published in the romance genre; however, entries must contain a Central Love Story, where the main plot centers around individuals falling in love and struggling to make the relationship work, and an Emotionally Satisfying and Optimistic Ending.

 - Fantasy, Futuristic, or Paranormal elements must be present and essential to the plot.

 * An Original Publication Date of 2016 means that the book was originally published in 2016 and has a Notice of Copyright date no later than 2016.
 A book with a Notice of Copyright date prior to 2016, which was not published until 2016, will be eligible.
 A book published prior to 2016, which lists a Notice of Copyright date of 2016 in the originally published edition, will also be eligible.
 The intent of this definition is that every book should be eligible for consideration exactly once.